SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

 I obtained information for this Thomas Hoopes entry from a number of sources on the Internet, from Diane Rofini of the Chester County Historical Society Library, from Kanchi Gandhi, the Nomenclatural Editor of the Flora of North America, and from several relatives of Thomas Hoopes living in West Chester, Pennsylvania.

-Hornemann, Jens, 1770-1841: Danish botanist.
-Published with several others Flora Danica, a major illustrated work on the fungi of Denmark.
+Hornemann, Jens, 1770-1841: Danish botanist, professor at Copenhagen and director of the botanical garden, author of Nomenclatura Florae Fanicae Enmendata, and co-author of Flora Danica, a major illustrated work on the fungi of Denmark.
 Epilobium hornemannii

 Ives, J. C. (Joseph Christmas), 1829-1868: As a Lieutenant in the U. S. Corps of Topographical Engineers he served as an Assistant Surveyor to Whipple for a southern rail route in 1853-1854, led an 1857-1858 survey 400 miles up the Colorado to determine the feasibility of navigation and was then the first Caucasian to see the Grand Canyon, of which he famously said: "It looks like the Gates of Hell.
 The region ... is ... altogether valueless.
 Ours has been the first and will undoubtedly be the last, party of whites to visit the locality.
 It seems intended by nature that the Colorado River ... shall be forever unvisited and undisturbed."
 His iron steamboat was destroyed on rocks in the Colorado.
 Read the Report Upon the Colorado River of the West.
 Ives resigned from the Union Army and joined the confederacy.
 Tetraneuris ivesiana